 Table 17.
 Eigenvector of the uniform beam under Free-Free boundary conditions

-The values are reasonably comparable in both methods , small discreprencies are due to numerical errors.
+The values are reasonably comparable in both methods , small discreprencies could be due to numerical errors.

 RESPONSE

 Rayleigh damping is given to the system as shown in the fig.13.The response of the 4th node as a function of time is shown in fig 16.